• Fall Recipes

 This Easy Turkey Basil Pesto Panini recipe is an easy, delicious meal to put together.
 It is loaded with pesto, melty fontina cheese, piled high with delicious slices of turkey and tomato, and then grilled or toasted until it is a perfect golden brown.
 It has tons of flavor and is a great lunch or dinner choice!

-I was looking for some additional ways to use my pesto, and thought slathering it on a sandwich seemed like a perfect idea!
-Add the fontina cheese, turkey and tomato and you've got this amazing and perfect sandwich!
+I was looking for more ways to use my homemade pesto, and spreading it onto a panini felt like the perfect solution.
+Add some turkey, melty fontina cheese, and juicy tomato, and you've got a simple but seriously satisfying sandwich.

 Jump to: